Climate justice and gender justice are inextricably linked.

 We must awaken from our collective delusion about the nature of gender, power, and humans’ relationship to the natural world.

-For men, that project requires more than identifying as allies: men must actively disavow patriarchal prerogatives, embody less-toxic forms of masculinity, help stem the crisis of violence through their actions, and lend their voices to the growing chorus of feminist, gay-rights, trans-rights, and anti-racist voices.
-For women, solidarity (with other women and other members of oppressed groups), perseverance, and refusal to be silenced are essential.
-All of us, particularly cisgendered men and women, must resist the temptation to regard change with trepidation or to settle for the status quo.
+For men, countering gender violence requires more than identifying as allies; men must actively disavow patriarchal prerogatives, embody less-toxic forms of masculinity, help stem the crisis of violence through their actions, and lend their voices to the growing chorus of feminist, gay-rights, trans-rights, and anti-racist voices.
+For women, the fight against patriarchy requires solidarity (with other women and members of oppressed groups), perseverance, and refusal to be silenced.
+All of us, particularly straight cisgendered men and women, must resist the temptation to regard change with trepidation or to settle for the status quo.

-Institutional responses, of course, are also important.
-Policy proposals are beyond the authors’ ken — see this report by the European Commission instead — but the overarching goal of institutional responses must be to treat misogyny and gender-based violence like the crises that they are.
-Feminists have remarked upon the frequency with which instances of rape and other forms of gender-based violence are characterized as exceptional, isolated incidents.
-Those incidents are neither exceptional nor isolated, of course; they are part of a large-scale pattern.
-And they implicate legal rights.
-Let’s demand that our institutions (legal, political, and otherwise) treat them that way.
+Institutional responses are also important.
+Policy proposals are beyond the author’s ken — see this report by the European Commission instead — but the overarching goal of institutional responses must be to treat misogyny and gender-based violence like the crises that they are.
+Feminists have remarked upon the frequency with which incidents of gender harassment and violence are characterized as exceptional and isolated.
+They are neither exceptional nor isolated, of course, and they implicate legal rights.
+We ought to demand that our institutions (legal, political, and otherwise) treat them that way.

-Because, in the end, our calculus is a simple one.
-There are many risks and uncertainties that lie ahead, but none poses a greater threat than the collapse of the natural systems that have made possible life on Earth.
+In the end, our calculus is a simple one.
+There are many risks and uncertainties that lie ahead, but none poses a greater threat than collapse of the natural systems that have made possible life on Earth.

-It has become a standard feminist argument that all of us ought to be feminists.
+It has become a common feminist refrain that all of us ought to be feminists.
 For the sake of the planet, let’s take that advice to heart.